Apple Inc. [AAPL] Price Analysis: Next Bullish Target is $265.25

-Apple Inc. [AAPL] is following downward trend in the market concluded with the last trading session.
-The shares of the Consumer Goods sector company has a current value of $289.80 after AAPL shares went down by -0.04% during the last trading session.
-One of the reasons why Consumer Goods stocks may go bearish is decreased momentum in the press.
+Apple Inc. [AAPL] is following upward trend in the market concluded with the last trading session.
+The shares of the Consumer Goods sector company has a current value of $293.65 after AAPL shares went up by 0.73% during the last trading session.
+One of the reasons why Consumer Goods stocks may go bullish is increased momentum in the press.

 Apple Inc. [NASDAQ:AAPL]: Analyst Rating and Earnings